 Individuals interested in participating in a Mayo Research Team must be degree-seeking undergraduate students at the University of St. Thomas majoring in science, business, or economics or a degree-seeking graduate student in business.

 Each September, the Mayo Clinic assigns a new project for University of St. Thomas students to pursue.
-At this time, the student teams are selected through a competitive application process administered by the Grants and Research Office.
-All eligible undergraduate students and graduate students enrolled at UST are invited to apply for spots on the research team by filling out an application form.
+At this time, the student teams are selected through a competitive application process administered by the Undergraduate Research Opportunities Program.
+All eligible undergraduate students and graduate students enrolled at the University of St. Thomas are invited to apply for spots on the research team by filling out an application form.

 Each student participating in a research team will receive a stipend of $1,000 upon successful completion of the project in March.

-Students interested in participating should contact Laura Bru at: email@example.com.
+Students with questions about the program should contact Laura Bru at UROP@stthomas.edu.

 Projects are reviewed by program staff to determine the student qualifications that will be needed for the particular projects that will be researched during the coming academic year.

-Student applications are due.
 Teams are chosen and hold their first meetings and consult with licensing managers via conference call or in person.
+Teams attend a full program orientation at Mayo Clinic in Rochester, MN.

 October - March